ERnsTL/flowd/flowd-rs/README.md

 (More on flowd [in its Github repository](https://github.com/ERnsTL/flowd).)

-1. First implement the FBP network protocol and add dummy components.
+1. First implement the FBP network protocol.
+2. Implement an executor layer as link between FBP network protocol and the processing network.
+An executor can manage different kinds of components -- use different ways of passing messages between running FBP processes etc. possibly written in a different language itself.
+3. Create a first executor layer, maybe a dummy in-memory one in Rust.
+Add dummy components.
+Pass the complete FBP test suite and verify FBP network protocol implementation conformance.
-2. Then add real components, most likely based on GStreamer which takes care of loading and unloading of components as well as managing data flow and pipelines.
-Language interoperability, high performance and access to many existing audio, video and networking components.
+4. Add a first real executor with real components, most likely based on GStreamer, which already takes care of loading and unloading of components as well as managing data flow and pipelines.
+Advantages: Language interoperability, high performance and access to many existing audio, video and networking components.
-3. Finally, add support for persistence -- .fbp file format from DrawFBP as well as the JSON graph format from noflo.
+5. Finally, add support for persistence -- .fbp file format from DrawFBP as well as the JSON graph format from noflo.
-4. Transition all Go components.
+6. Transition all Go components.
-5. Fade out the Go version (or use it as an "executor" resp. execution layer).
+7. Fade out the Go version (or use it as an "executor" resp. execution layer).
-6. More features and real-life applications?
+8. More features and real-life applications?
 Add registration with Flowhub ([source](https://github.com/flowbased/protocol-examples/blob/master/python/flowhub_register.py))?
 CBOR in addition to JSON?
 Other FBP UIs for online FBP programming?

 Run it with: